deejaygraham/omspa/src/pages/discovering-new-strategies-and-patterns.md

 ---
-title: 'Discovering new strategies and patterns'
+title: Discovering new strategies and patterns
 ---

-**

-Discovering new strategies and patterns

-**

 This section presents strategies for discovering new strategies and patterns.